Schema Strategy

 Google’s Structured Data Tool: You can use this tool to highlight the structured data on a web page by entering the URL of that page.
 The tool will also display any issues or red flags associated with the schema markup.

-Google’s Rich Results Test Tool: This tool evaluates rich snippets and other types of structured data that show up in Google search results.
+Google’s Rich Results Test Tool: You can use the rich results test to see rich snippets and other types of structured data that show up in Google search results.

-How to create a local business schema for multiple locations?
+4. How to create a schema for multiple locations?

-If you have a business in multiple locations or want to create a schema for your client who has their business in multiple locations, you can create the schema in different ways.
+If your business has multiple locations or want to create a schema for your client who has their business in more than one locations, you can create the schema in different ways.

-In cases where your or your client have a homepage where the address is mentioned and can be seen as “headquarters,” you can then use LocalBusiness or choose among the various subtypes that you think will match the business.
+In cases where you or your client have a homepage where the address is mentioned and can be seen as “headquarters,” go back to the LocalBusiness using the options provided.
+You can also choose among the various subtypes that you think will match the business for LocalBusiness rich results.